Key takeaways

 Credit card interest is usually expressed as an APR, which is a yearly rate.
 This is then broken down into a daily rate, so you can calculate the amount of interest you will be charged for any given day.
 To convert an APR to a daily rate, divide the APR by 365, the number of days in a year.

-Let’s say you have good credit, so you have a relatively low rate of 19 percent (compared to the current average card interest rate).
+Let’s say you have an APR of 19 percent, which is relatively low compared to the current average of 20.66 percent.
 Divide that by 365:

 This means your daily rate is 0.052 percent.